toychicken/lrg.io/content/about/cv.md

 ---
 title: "My CV"
-date: 2018-12-25
+date: 2019-08-02
-description: "A highly experienced senior manager, agile product manager and web development lead..."
+description: "A highly-skilled and commercially astute director with expertise in technology and product development and over 25 years’ experience covering digital, retail, travel and ecommerce."
 draft: false
 ---